FRANkiller13/Nginx-RTMP-with-User-interface-and-Admin-Panel/README.md

 ✅ User Authentication with server.js file with port XXXX to authedicate the users

 Added:
+✅ (24/1/2025) Added "Select all" checkbox on Manage Your Platforms
 ✅ (24/1/2025) Added Facebook

 ✅ (26/12) Fixed minor bugs